cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   an array of bytes `x` to a random element of `GG`.
 The map should be implemented in such a way that it is computationally difficult for any adversary that receives: `R = HashToGroup(x)` without knowing `x` to reverse the mapping.
-For an example of such a mapping, see
+For an example of such a mapping to prime-order (sub)groups of elliptic curves, see
   {{I-D.irtf-cfrg-hash-to-curve}}.

 Note that prime-order groups also define an inverse function such that